-A special session on Friday is planned, where only four prominent scientists will present a short summary
+A special session is planned, where only four prominent scientists will present a short summary

 of the current developments in their research fields with the future perspectives.